nautobot/nautobot/nautobot/docs/user-guides/getting-started/interfaces.md

     **Device Type** properties only apply to **new** instantiations of Devices from the Type; Devices created prior to a modification of the Device Type will not inherit the changes retroactively

-## Specify the LAG Components on the Device
+## Specifying the LAG Components on the Device

 As of this writing (Nautobot 1.0.3), LAG component Interfaces cannot be assigned in the Device Type template, so we will edit this new Device, specifying the component `ae0` Interfaces.